inesPuga/movies-enthusiast/README.md

 ENTITIES_PER_ITERATION=50
 ```

-3. Then go to the backend/src/main/resources/application.yml.
+3. Then go to backend/src/main/resources/application.yml.
 Replace the words "changeMe" to your credentials.

 ```
 spring: